serut/meteor-coverage/README.md

     * Used when importing or exporting coverage reports
 * `COVERAGE_VERBOSE=1` to see logs (optional)

+## Continuous Integration

+See the .travis.yml of this real example of Meteor application [meteor-coverage-app-exemple](https://github.com/serut/meteor-coverage-app-exemple) to see how a test runner can execute yours tests, save coverage and send it to coveralls.
+Works for test package (tinytest, mocha) & mocha test Meteor apps (unit, --full-app).
+Using `spacejam --coverage` you do not have to set up global environment variable.

 ## Client API

-See the .travis.yml of this package to see a real example of a test runner that save the coverage into lcovonly format and send it to coveralls.

 #### Meteor.sendCoverage(callback)

-Run the following command in your browser and the client coverage will be saved into the server
+Run the following command in your browser and the client coverage will be saved into the `COVERAGE_APP_FOLDER` folder.
 ```js
     Meteor.sendCoverage(function(stats,err) {console.log(stats,err);});
 ```
+When a browser opens the client side of your application, this package intercept all queries matching `*.js` to respond the instrumented version of the original script.
+All these instrumented scripts are autonomous and they save the coverage in a global variable when you execute a line of a file.
+This global variable needs to be sent back to the server to create a full coverage report.

 #### Meteor.exportCoverage(type, callback)
 * type: the type of report you want to create inside your `COVERAGE_APP_FOLDER`
     * Default: `coverage`, used to dump the coverage object in a file because when there are several types of test, we want to merge results, and the server reloads between each one.